mchiuminatto/synthetick/README.md

 ## Price Aggregations

-Price aggregations are data reductions by nean of applying functions on tick data for a period of time (candles or price bars), for a fix number of ticks (tick bars) or for a fix price change (renko bars).
+Price aggregations are data reductions calaculated as a result of  applying functions on tick data sampled as follows:

-So far only OHLC data is supported and is claculated using pandas library
+ - Fix period of time (candles bars or price bars),
+ - Fix number of ticks (tick bars)
+ - Fix price change (renko bars, pip bars).

+So far only aggregatoions for fix periods of time are supported.

+All the aggregation produce a structure named OHLC, which stands for Open, High, Low, Close.
+These aggregations can be represented as vectors:

+$[open{-}time_i, close{-}time_i, open_i, high_i, low_i, close_i]$

 ```python
 tick.price_time_series["bid"].resample(<tick-data-time-series>).ohlc()